MicrosoftDocs/win32/desktop-src/ADSI/using-iads--getinfoex-for-range-retrieval.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: '2098862f-e5ec-4912-a941-8faceade22ee'
+ms.assetid: 2098862f-e5ec-4912-a941-8faceade22ee
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-domain-services'
+ms.technology: active-directory-domain-services
 ms.tgt_platform: multiple
+keywords:
-keywords: ["Using IADs GetInfoEx for Range Retrieval ADSI", "IADs GetInfoEx ADSI , using for range retrieval"]
+- Using IADs GetInfoEx for Range Retrieval ADSI
+- IADs GetInfoEx ADSI , using for range retrieval ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Using IADs::GetInfoEx for Range Retrieval

-The [**IADs.GetInfoEx**](iads-getinfoex.md) method can be used to retrieve a range of attribute values.
+The [**IADs.GetInfoEx**](/windows/win32/Iads/nf-iads-iads-getinfoex?branch=master) method can be used to retrieve a range of attribute values.
 The range of values to retrieve is specified in the attribute name array passed to the method.

 The range specifiers for a property query require the following form: